swsec-lab/software_security_class/README.md

 | — Laboratory assignments | 10% |
 | — Team project | 10% |
 | Class participation | 10% |

+**Materials:** lecture slides and research papers are distributed through the course LMS.
+Please download all lecture materials from the LMS system.

 ## Weekly schedule